-PadSync for iPad review
+PadSync full review

 A number of iPad apps let you exchange files with your Mac, but getting those files onto and off of the iPad is a major hassle involving either sending files via e-mail or using the inconvenient iTunes File Sharing feature.
 (Some apps can access and edit files via Dropbox or MobileMe, but only particular types of files are supported.)

 Until Apple offers better file-syncing features, a more-convenient alternative is Ecamm Network’s PadSync.
 This utility initially works similarly to iTunes File Sharing, but after the first connection, automates the process of syncing documents between your Mac and iPad.

 Launch PadSync and connect your iPad, and you’ll see a window listing all your iTunes File Sharing-compatible apps; click one and the app’s documents appear to the right.
 Drag a file from your computer to an application name in PadSync—for example, a Numbers spreadsheet onto the Numbers listing—and it appears in that app’s document list in the program.
 If your iPad is currently connected to your Mac, the file is immediately synced; if your iPad is not connected, the document’s icon displays a small “badge” that looks like your computer, indicating that the file currently resides on your Mac but is not yet on your iPad—a useful feature.